EthanRBrown/web-development-with-node-and-express-2e/README.md

 ### Chapter 4

-The [Chapter 4 Example](ch03/README.md) take the "fortune cookie" functionality deveoped in Chapter 3, and implement it as a Node module.
+The [Chapter 4 Example](ch04/README.md) take the "fortune cookie" functionality deveoped in Chapter 3, and implement it as a Node module.

 ### Chapter 5

-The [Chapter 5 Example](ch03/README.md) demonstrates unit testing with Jest, integration testing with Jest and Puppeteer, and linting with ESLint.
+The [Chapter 5 Example](ch05/README.md) demonstrates unit testing with Jest, integration testing with Jest and Puppeteer, and linting with ESLint.

+### Chapter 6

+The [Chapter 6 Example](ch06/README.md) uses small examples to demonstrate various useful features of Express, such as rendering views, using cookies and sessions, processing forms, and providing an API.